awesome-cdk/aws-cdk-s3-static-website/README.md

+_Note: This is based on the (now deprecated) AWS CDK v1.
+Some small adapting to v2 is needed.
+Open to contributions._

 # AWS CDK - Static website on S3 and CloudFront

 An example on how to deploy a static website (HTML, CSS, JS) into a private S3 bucket that is only accessible through a public CloudFront distribution.